dmytro-y-dev/binvcs/Readme.md

 ------------------------------------------------------
 ###### Simple Version Control System for binary files.

-This VCS doesn't provide teamwork capabilities like commit to server, fetch from server, merge, locking, etc. It can be used in simple projects in which you need to control versions of assets.
+This VCS doesn't provide teamwork capabilities like commit to server, fetch from server, merge, locking, etc. It is intended to be used locally for simple projects in which you need to control versions of assets.

 ##### Usage